jdoleary/Spellmasons/docs/TasksCurrent.md

 - Visual: Wall tiles also need to "descent" into the abyss if a void tile is beneath them; see seed '0.8728849452582129';
 - **!**Bug: Different zoom levels resulted in spell miss on one screen but not on another

-- Customize RESOLVE_DONE_MOVING_TIMEOUT_MS for each unit depending on their move distance and their move speed
 - Map bounds are off for handcrafted level
 - Bug: Grunts can attack through walls if they are just beyond a corner
 - BUG: When branch is undefined occurs it should automatically regen the whole level